New Treatment for Stubborn Nasal Polyps

 - Be aware of all triggers for your asthma-like exercise, pollen, smoke, and pet dander.
 Stay on your asthma medication as prescribed.

-- Planning a picnic?
+- Are you planning a picnic?
 Make sure to identify anyone in the group that may have an allergy and make the necessary accommodations.
 Pack food separately to avoid cross-contamination and make your own food instead of purchasing prepackaged items.
 Bring any necessary allergy medications, epinephrine, and a first aid kit.

 Remember, we are here if you need us!